-The Office for Foreigners provides coordination in terms of free legal aid for Ukrainians, covering both access to public free legal aid services and free services provided by NGOs/civil society.
+The Office for Foreigners provides coordination in terms of free legal aid for displaced persons coming from Ukraine, covering both access to public free legal aid services and free services provided by NGOs/civil society.

-The Labour Inspection provides free legal aid for Ukrainians in Ukrainian.
-The Labour Inspection also provides additional information for Ukrainians in Ukrainian regarding their rights and entitlements at work, including Polish-Ukrainian labour contracts, etc.
+The Labour Inspection provides free legal aid for displaced persons coming from Ukraine in Ukrainian.
+The Labour Inspection also provides additional information in Ukrainian regarding their rights and entitlements at work, including Polish-Ukrainian labour contracts, etc.